jj5/kickass-crypto/README.md

 * be careful not to introduce syntax errors into config files
 * be careful not to attempt to redefine secret configuration constants
 * be careful not to deploy syntax errors to hosted code (production or otherwise)
+* take your web servers offline while you update the source code and configuration files and then bring them back online after that process is complete, this is to avoid problems with trying to serve temporarily missing or changing files with potentially mutually inconsistent content such as when half of your code has been updated and half of it hasn't
 * never log anything whose name includes the case-insensitive string "secret" or "pass"; this library will make sure that any secret or sensitive data is named with either of those substrings as part of its name